opensearch-project/documentation-website/_dashboards/index.md

 # OpenSearch Dashboards

-OpenSearch Dashboards is the user interface that lets you visualize your OpenSearch data and run and scale your OpenSearch clusters.
-Get started with OpenSearch Dashboards today!
+OpenSearch Dashboards is the user interface that lets you visualize your OpenSearch data, and run and scale your OpenSearch clusters.

 ## Getting started